Kitchen/dining room: With electric oven, gas hob, microwave, fridge, freezer, dishwasher, washing machine and tiled floor.

 Bedroom 2: With twin beds (one electric).

-Living room: With 32’’ Freeview TV with Amazon Fire TV stick, vaulted ceiling and wooden floor.
+Living room: With 32’’ Freeview TV with Amazon Firestick, vaulted ceiling and wooden floor.

-Bedroom 3: With double bed and en-suite with bath and toilet (also accessed from living room).
+Bedroom 3: With double bed, 32" freeview TV and en-suite with bath and toilet (also accessed from living room).

-Oil underfloor central heating, gas, electricity, bed linen, towels and Wi-Fi included.
+Oil fired underfloor central heating, gas, electricity, bed linen, towels, hot tub towels and Wi-Fi included.
 Highchair.
-Doggy extras.
 Enclosed garden with garden furniture.
-Hot tub for 6 (private).
-Private parking for 4 cars.
+Hot tub for 6 (private, available 7.00am-11pm).
+Private parking for 3 cars, further on street parking.
 No smoking.

-A little further afield is Aberaeron, a colourful Georgian harbour town, Aberystwyth with its pier, promenade and cliff railway, and Cardigan, sitting on the mouth of the Teifi estuary and with a fascinating café.
-In the summer, there is a ’pizza tipi’ by the estuary where you can often listen to live music whilst you smell your pizza cooking!
+A little further afield is Aberaeron, a colourful, Georgian harbour town, Aberystwyth with its pier, promenade and cliff railway and Cardigan, sitting on the mouth of the Teifi estuary and with a fascinating café.
+In the summer there is a pizza tepee by the estuary where you can often listen to live music while you smell your pizza cooking!

-Walkers, cyclists, wildlife enthusiasts or those who prefer more extreme sports are well catered for, and you can literally lose yourself in the wild undisturbed landscape of hills, mountains and forests.
-There are 60 miles of coastal path, and even walking a small section of it is a fantastic way to see this beautiful part of west Wales.
-Whatever you decide to do with your days The Chapel and The Little Chapel House will be the perfect spot for you to come back to each day and relax.
-Beach 2 miles.
-Shop 20 yards, pub and restaurant 30 yards.
+Walkers, cyclists, wildlife enthusiasts, or those who prefer more extreme sports are well catered for, and you can literally lose yourself in the wild undisturbed landscape of hills, mountains, and forests.
+There are 60 miles of coastal path, and even walking a small section of it is a fantastic way of seeing this beautiful part of west Wales.
+Whatever you decide to do with your days, the Chapel and the Vestry will be the perfect spot for you to come back to each day to relax.
+Beach 2 miles, shop 20 yards, another shop 100 yards, pub and restaurant 30 yards.